Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/Upload_Sensor_Data_to_Xively.rst

    :align: center
    :target: ../../_images/Kits/server_room_monitoring_xively_orig.jpg

-The channels got the IDs AirPressure, AmbientLight, Humidity and Temperature.
+The channels got the IDs AmbientLight and Temperature.
 Later we will need these IDs to upload measurements.

 Step 2: Understanding Xively protocol